The girls decide that they need to earn extra money, and not exactly in a way that their foster parents or Neal would approve.

 “Oh,” Allie said softly.
 “Kinda like how I don’t always like you, but I love you too?”

 “Yeah, kinda like that,” he said, smiling.

 Allie maneuvered a little so that she was on her knees.
-She wrapped her arms around his neck and hugged him tight.
+She wrapped her arms around his neck and hugged him tightly.
 “Do you think Daddy’s still mad at me?
 Did I make Natty mad too?”

 “There’s only one way to find out.”